makeabilitylab/physcomp/esp32/index.md

 Screenshot of the ESP32 pin list [PDF](https://www.espressif.com/sites/default/files/1a-esp32_pin_list_en-v0.1.pdf).
 {: .fs-1 }

-In our code, we will reference the pins based on their GPIO number.
-However, the ESP32 [docs](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) often use the pin name (far left column).
+In our code, we will reference the pins based on their GPIO number, their analog input number (prefixed by 'A') for analog input, or their touch number (prefixed by 'T') for using capacitive touch sensing.
+We can always use the GPIO number, however (which is just an integer).
+The ESP32 [datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) often uses the pin name (far left column of the above pin list) to refer to pins.

 ### Huzzah32 pin diagram